15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (New York Times)

-While airbags are great for adults, they don’t protect kids as much.
-Over a 4-year span, from 1996 to 2000, airbags killed 116 children.
-It’s because of these alarming statistics that you should never put children in the front seat of vehicles.
+While airbags are great for adults, they don’t protect kids very well.
+From 1996 to 2000, airbags killed 116 children.
+Because of these alarming statistics, you should never put children in the front seat of vehicles.

 7. Airbags killed 75 adults from 1996 to 2000.